omrilev1/Approximate-Fisher-Influence/README.md

 # Code for The Approximate Fisher Influence Function: Faster Estimation of Data Influence in Statistical Models

-This folder contains the code used to generate the figures in "The Approximate Fisher Influence Function: Faster Estimation of Data Influence in Statistical Models" by Omri Lev and Ashia Wilson.
+This folder contains the code used to generate the figures in "The Approximate Fisher Influence Function: Faster Estimation of Data Influence in Statistical Models".

 ## Figure 1